-- 8.33 If the Expert Panel expresses the opinion in paragraph 8.32(a), then the IAAF shall be informed by the APMU.
-The IAAF will then proceed to results management in accordance with Rule 37.10.
-If the IAAF proceeds with a case as an anti-doping rule violation, the IAAF Anti-Doping Administrator may at the same time Provisionally Suspend the Athlete pending resolution of the case by his National Federation in accordance with Rule 37.18. - 8.34 In the event the Athlete has been found to have committed an anti-doping rule violation based on the Passport, the Athlete's Passport shall be reset upon his return to Competition, following completion of the relevant period of suspension to maintain their anonymity for potential APMU and Expert Panel reviews conducted in the future. - 8.35 When an Athlete is sanctioned by means other than the ABP, the Haematological and/or Steroidal Passport will remain in effect, except in those cases where the Prohibited Substance or Prohibited Method resulted in an alteration of the haematological or steroidal Markers, respectively (e.g. for an Adverse Analytical Finding reported for anabolic androgenic steroids, hCG, masking agents or diuretics, which may affect the Markers of the "steroid profile," or for the Use of Erythropoiesis-Stimulating Agents or blood transfusions, which would alter the haematological Markers).
+- 8.49 In the event the Athlete has been found to have committed an ADRV based on the Passport, the Athlete's Passport shall be reset at the start of the relevant period of suspension and a new Biological Passport ID shall be assigned in ADAMS.
+This maintains the Athlete's anonymity for potential APMU and Expert Panel reviews conducted in the future. - 8.50 When an Athlete is found to have committed an ADRV on any basis other than the ABP, the Haematological and/or Steroidal Passport will remain in effect, except in those cases where the Prohibited Substance or Prohibited Method resulted in an alteration of the haematological or steroidal Markers, respectively (e.g. for AAF reported for anabolic androgenic steroids, hCG, masking agents or diuretics, which may affect the Markers of the "steroid profile," or for the Use of Erythropoiesis-Stimulating Agents or blood transfusions, which would alter the haematological Markers).
 In such instances, the Athlete's profile(s) would be reset from the time of the beginning of the sanction.